chromium/chromium/infra/config/targets/README.md

 It is now possible to specify test in starlark for builders in limited
 conditions:

-* No legacy suites can be referenced
+* No legacy compound or legacy matrix compound suites can be referenced
 * Cannot rely on any fields being set on the builder's waterfall in waterfalls.pyl except mixins
 * Cannot rely on any fields besides additional_compile_targets, test_suites,
   mixins and use_swarming being set for the builder in waterfalls.pyl (fields that are present in targets.mixin can be specified by specifying an in-place mixin in the mixins field instead)
-  * Under test_suites, test can only be specified for the scripts and gtest_tests keys
+  * Under test_suites, test can only be specified for the scripts, gtest_tests and isolated_scripts keys
-    * Only the following fields can be set on gtests either directly or via
+    * Only the following fields can be set on gtests & isolated scripts either directly or via mixins:
-      mixins:
       * args
       * merge
+      * resultdb
       * swarming
       * test (only allowed in declaration of gtest itself)
       * use_isolated_script_api